Kata'ib Hezbollah

-Kata'ib Hezbollah is officially listed as a terrorist organization by the governments of Japan, United Arab Emirates, and the United States.
+Kata'ib Hezbollah (KH) is officially listed as a terrorist organization by the governments of Japan, United Arab Emirates, and the United States.

+Status

+According Michael Knights, Crispin Smith, and Hamdi Malik writing for the Washington Institute for Near East Policy, Kataib Hezbollah functions as the “premier militia in Iraq, operating under Iran's direct command”, and is the “strongest individual faction in Iraq's Popular Mobilization Forces (PMF)”, with control over key departments within PMF such as its chief of staff, security, intelligence, missiles, and anti-armor.
+The Quds Force of the IRGC finances, instructs, directs and controls KH, as well as provides it with military assistance, intelligence sharing, and selects, supports and supervises its leadership.

 History

 Formation

-Kata'ib Hezbollah (KH) was established in March 2003 as a result of a union between several pro-Iranian groups following the invasion of Iraq by the US and UK that overthrew the regime of Saddam Hussein.
+KH was established in March 2003 as a result of a union of several pro-Iranian groups following the invasion of Iraq by the United States and United Kingdom that overthrew the regime of Saddam Hussein.
 The conflict continued for much of the next decade as an insurgency emerged to oppose the Coalition forces and the post-invasion Iraqi government.

-The group was founded by Jamal Jafaar al-Ibrahim, known as Abu Mahdi al-Muhandis, an Iraqi-Iranian dual national designated as terrorist in 2009.
+The group was founded by Jamal Jafaar al-Ibrahim, known as Abu Mahdi al-Muhandis, an Iraqi-Iranian dual national designated as a terrorist by US in 2009.
 Its first members were from the Badr Organization.
-The group's structure is secretive, but al-Muhandis, an adviser to IRGC’s Quds Force and former Badr Organization member, was known to be a senior figure in the group, and its commander.
+Al-Muhandis — an adviser to the Quds Force of the IRGC and a former member of the Badr Organization — was the first commander of KH.
 The group is directly subordinate to the Quds Force and operates under its instructions and guidance.
-The US State Department also claimed Lebanon-based Hezbollah provided weapons and training for the group.
+The US State Department has claimed that Lebanon-based Hezbollah provided via Unit 3800 weapons and training for the group.